kanaria69/Mainecoco/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.